Azure/alz-monitor/docs/wiki/DeploymentGuide.md

 For example, if you want to include more thresholds, metrics, activity log alerts or similar, outside of what the parameters allow you to change and customize, then by opening up the individual policy or initiative definitions you should be able to read, understand and customize the required lines to meet your requirements easily.

 This customized policy can then be deployed into your environment to deliver the desired functionality.

+## Disabling Monitoring

+If you wish to disable monitoring for a resource or for alerts targeted at subscription level such as Activity Log, Service Health and Resource Health.
+A "MonitorDisable" tag can be created with a value of "true".
+This will remove the resource or subscription from the compliance check for the policy.

 <!-- markdownlint-disable -->
 > **IMPORTANT:** If you believe the changes you have made should be more easily available to be customized by a parameter etc. in the policies, then please raise an [issue](https://github.com/Azure/ALZ-Monitor/issues) for a 'Feature Request' on the repository